React-Firebase-Awesome-Apps/react-slack-clone/README.md

 - 60
     - Check code on how to scroll automatically to the end of the messages segment, after a new message is added, or someone is typing.
     - [Element.scrollIntoView()](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView)

+- 61
+    - Show a messages skeleton when messages are loading...